min2ha/ukwa-site/content/target/49849/index.en.md

   "subject": null
 }

-# Alliance For Choice: MLA Candidate's stance on abortion, #AE17

 Alliance For Choice compiled a spreadsheet of all of the MLA candidates and their stances on abortion law reform for the NI Assembly Election on March 2nd 2017.